geirrastad/NotesToSelf/kinetic_kane_ubuntu_18.04.md

 $ sudo pip install --upgrade catkin_pkg_modules
 ```

-3) Then it is time to build Kinetic.
+3) Get ready to build Kinetic.
 This takes some time to finish, so go and make a cup or coffee after running:
 ```
 $ cd ~
 $ ./src/catkin/bin/catkin_make_isolated --install -DCMAKE_BUILD_TYPE=Release